chloefishstar/AnchoredFusion/README.md

-# SplitFusion - a fast pipeline for detection of gene fusion based on fusion-supporting split alignment.
+# AnchoredFusion - a fast pipeline for detection of gene fusion based on fusion-supporting split alignment.

 Gene fusion is a hallmark of cancer.
 Many gene fusions are effective therapeutic targets such as BCR-ABL in chronic myeloid leukemia, EML4-ALK in lung cancer, and any of a number of partners-ROS1 in lung cancer.
 Accurate detection of gene fusion plays a pivotal role in precision medicine by matching the right drugs to the right patients.

 Challenges in the diagnosis of gene fusions include poor sample quality, limited amount of available clinical specimens, and complicated gene rearrangements.
 The anchored multiplex PCR (AMP) is a clinically proven technology designed, in one purpose, for robust detection of gene fusions across clinical samples of different types and varied qualities, including RNA extracted from FFPE samples.

-**SplitFusion** is a companion data pipeline for AMP, for the detection of gene fusion based on split alignments, i.e. reads crossing fusion breakpoints, with the ability to accurately infer in-frame or out-of-frame of fusion partners of a given fusion candidate.
-SplitFusion also outputs example breakpoint-supporting seqeunces in FASTA format, allowing for further investigations.
+**AnchoredFusion** is a companion data pipeline for AMP, for the detection of gene fusion based on split alignments, i.e. reads crossing fusion breakpoints, with the ability to accurately infer in-frame or out-of-frame of fusion partners of a given fusion candidate.
+AnchoredFusion also outputs example breakpoint-supporting seqeunces in FASTA format, allowing for further investigations.

 ## Reference publication
 [Zheng Z, et al. Anchored multiplex PCR for targeted next-generation sequencing.
 Nat Med.
 2014](http://www.nature.com/nm/journal/v20/n12/full/nm.3729.html)

-## How does SplitFusion work?
+## How does AnchoredFusion work?

 The analysis consists of ## computational steps: